feizc/DiT-MoE/README.md

-# DiT-MoE
-Scaling Diffusion Transformers with Mixture of Experts
+## DiT-MoE: Scaling Diffusion Transformers with Mixture of Experts